 This release is Copilot-first.
-The portable part is the pattern: keep a persisted Active Goal outside chat memory, inject compact reminders at lifecycle boundaries, deny drift, isolate subagents, and refuse completion without proof.
+The portable part is the pattern: keep a persisted Active Goal outside chat memory, inject compact reminders at lifecycle boundaries, warn on drift without trapping recovery, isolate subagents, and refuse completion without proof.
 The implementation is not automatically portable because every host exposes different hooks, tools, settings, and subagent metadata.

 Required primitives